DeepiOS/Places-WIKI/README.md

  2. Add new location screen.

 Locations list screen:
 * This screen has two kinds of locations.
- 1. Location send by server.
- 2. Locally saved location by user using Add Location screen.
+Location send by server and Locally saved location by user using Add Location screen.
 * There is a add button on the top right corner to open Add Location screen.

 Add new location screen:
 * This screen has a input filed to take the user typed location.